chunlee-thong/flutter_boilerplate/README.md

 ### What we provided and use in this project

-- A folder structure and resuable some widgets
+- A folder structure and reusable some widgets
 - Theme switch (dark and light mode)
 - Pages
   - Login page